Akki-soni/Toast-Notification-Web/Readme.md

 ## Thank You

-Thank you for exploring the Random Password Generator!
+Thank you for exploring the Toast Notification!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us.😊

 </div>